pschool-in/curriculum/content/science/water-4.md

 #### Micro-organism:

 An organism that is not visible with the naked eyes.
 'Microscopes' are the instruments used to see them.
-Some of these are very important and useful for both nature and us humans.
+Some of these are very important and useful for both nature and us, humans.

 ### Do you know?